Dante Gabriel Rossetti: Dante and Mediaevalism

 In February 1857, Rossetti wrote to William Bell Scott:

 Two young men, projectors of the Oxford and Cambridge Magazine, have recently come up to town from Oxford, and are now very intimate friends of mine.
 Their names are Morris and Jones.
 They have turned artists instead of taking up any other career to which the university generally leads, and both are men of real genius.
 Jones's designs are marvels of finish and imaginative detail, unequalled by anything unless perhaps Albert Dürer's finest works.

 That summer Morris and Rossetti visited Oxford and finding the Oxford Union debating-hall under construction, pursued a commission to paint the upper walls with scenes from Le Morte d'Arthur and to decorate the roof between the open timbers.
 Seven artists were recruited, among them Valentine Prinsep and Arthur Hughes, and the work was hastily begun.
 The frescoes, done too soon and too fast, began to fade at once and now are barely decipherable.
 Rossetti recruited two sisters, Bessie and Jane Burden, as models for the Oxford Union murals, and Jane became Morris's wife in 1859.

+Rossetti's incomplete picture Found, begun in 1853 and still unfinished at his death, was his only major modern-life subject.
+It depicted a prostitute, lifted from the street by a country drover who recognises his old sweetheart.
+However, Rossetti increasingly preferred symbolic and mythological images to realistic ones.